sonata-project/SonataFormatterBundle/docs/reference/ckeditor_medias.rst

         'event_dispatcher'     => $formMapper->getFormBuilder()->getEventDispatcher()
     ));

-And that's it, enjoy browsing and uploading your medias using ``SonataMediaBundle``.
+And that is it, enjoy browsing and uploading your medias using ``SonataMediaBundle``.

 Custom image media format returned to CKEditor
 ----------------------------------------------